-Also notice on the last page where the article informs: “Damaging seaquake…..The ship may be thrown about in the water with such force that mast, booms, superstructure and machinery as well as the hull may be damaged.
+Also, notice on the last page where the article informs: “Damaging seaquake…..The ship may be thrown about in the water with such force that mast, booms, superstructure, and machinery, as well as the hull, may be damaged.
 It is possible for seams to be opened to such an extent that flooding cannot be contained and the vessel sinks.”
 Keep in mind that this is an exact quote published in 1966 by the US Navy’s very own Maritime Safety Division!
-The US Navy said that sequakes could open seams and sink ships.
+The US Navy clearly stated that seaquakes could open seams, sink ships, and kill marine life.